Do Good, Stay Longer? Temporal Patterns and Predictors of Newcomer-to-Core Transitions in Conventional OSS and OSS4SG: Threats to Validity

 \section{Threats to Validity}

 Like any empirical study, our work has limitations, which we address along with our mitigation strategies.

 \textbf{Internal Validity.} Comparing OSS and OSS4SG projects risks bias if datasets differ in maturity, activity, or longevity.
-To mitigate this, we applied systematic filtering requiring at least 10 contributors, 500 commits, 50 closed pull requests, one year of history, and recent activity for both groups.
-However, some projects may still vary in community dynamics, which could affect observed differences.
-A common limitation in mining OSS repositories is that developers may appear under multiple identities.
+To mitigate this, we applied systematic filtering requiring at least 10 contributors, 500 commits, 50 closed pull requests, one year of history, and recent activity for both groups. \revmark{We additionally control for scale (ratio-based metrics; Mann-Whitney U confirms no significant contributor count difference, $p = 0.58$), programming language (stratified sampling across six languages), and corporate involvement (email domain analysis showing comparable rates of 35.6\% vs 37.4\%).
+However, unmeasured confounders such as governance model, funding sources, or community culture may also contribute to the observed differences.} A common limitation in mining OSS repositories is that developers may appear under multiple identities.
 To mitigate this, we evaluated three identity resolution methods and adopted username-and-email normalization following \citet{zhu2019empirical}.
 Even with this process, some identities may remain unresolved, potentially adding noise to contributor counts.
 Given the small variance across methods (Kruskal-Wallis $p = 0.94$), we believe this has limited impact on our conclusions.

 \textbf{Construct Validity.} Our core contributor definition uses the 80\% Pareto rule based on commits, which may undervalue non-code contributions such as documentation and code reviews.
 We mitigate this by incorporating pull requests, issues, and reviews in our milestone analysis (RQ2) and using a comprehensive Contribution Index for temporal patterns (RQ3).
 Our classification of OSS4SG projects relies on Ovio~\cite{ovio} and DPGA~\cite{DPGARegistry} catalogs.
 Although we depend on these external sources, they are reliable and have been used in prior literature~\cite{Huang2021, guizani2022attracting}.
 We cross-referenced our conventional OSS sample against these registries to ensure zero overlap between categories.
 We acknowledge that our findings are correlational rather than causal.
 While we control for programming language, popularity, maturity, and corporate involvement, we cannot definitively establish that project mission causes the observed differences.
 Our interpretations throughout the paper are descriptive.